 Occasional care works well for people who prefer to send the children out for a few hours and work in a quiet house.

 Occasional care centres provide care for under school age children for short periods of time.
 They allow working parents to leave their kids in an early childhood learning environment where they can also socialise and interact with other children for a few hours at a time.

 Councils and community organisations often run occasional care centres and our childcare centre search will help you locate centres offering this service in your neighbourhood.

 Supportive family members, friends and/or a partner who works flexible hours could also help you with some casual child care on regular basis.

-When you are happy with your work environment and have implemented a few systems to make your ideal work/life balance achievable remember:
+When you're happy with your work environment and have implemented a few systems to make your ideal work/life balance achievable, there are a few things to remember:

 Your working day will need to be as flexible as possible to accommodate your child's changing needs.
 Set yourself some parameters but make them elastic so you don't get stressed and frustrated when everything changes at the last minute.

 To ensure your working hours are as useful as possible try and maintain a prioritised task list which you can use to monitor your work in progress.
 It is all too easy to turn on the computer to do some work and get side tracked by emails or the Internet.
 By maintaining a to-do list which is ready and waiting, you are less likely to lose time thinking about what you need to do and other distractions!